got started in November 2004. We're a voluntary non-profit community website, started by a resident of Roxbury Township, New Jersey.

 looks the same for every town), has no hidden commercial agenda.
 The

-minimal web hosting costs are borne by the Editor.
+web hosting costs are borne by the Editor and an occasional ad or two.
 We have achieved very

-rankings in major search engines including Google, Yahoo & MSN for
+rankings in major search engines including Google, Yahoo & Bing for

 searches involving local history, as well as several links in Wikipedia,